 Better Alternative To Airbnb: Citadines Apartment In Paris

 If you’re going to stay in Paris for more than a week, getting an apartment can be an enjoyable and cost-effective way to spend your time—-but you need to be careful who you book with.
 There have been numerous reports of people booking through Airbnb and then having the owner cancel just before they arrive.
-As I wanted my last trip to France to be stress-free, I rented somewhere else, and here’s why I recommend a better alternative to Airbnb: this Paris Citadines apartment located in the Bastille Marais area.
+As I wanted my last trip to France to be stress-free, I rented somewhere else, and here’s why I recommend a better alternative to Airbnb: a Paris Citadines apartment located in the Bastille Marais or Trocadero area.
 I will be booking this property for my next trip.

 **This post contains affiliate links.
 This means if you make a booking, I do earn a commission on each sale at no cost to you.
 It helps support the running of this website and I do appreciate your help.
 For this apartment, I paid for the rental using my own money.**